TaraTritt/dapp-starter/README.md

 Derived from the Kickstart DApp at [EthereumCasts](https://github.com/StephenGrider/EthereumCasts)

-This is a simple boilerplate repo to develop DApps with instructions specifically to use the Public Ethereum Rinkeby Test Network
+This is a simple boilerplate repo to develop DApps with instructions on how to use the Public Ethereum Rinkeby Test Network specifically

 ## DApp Development Tutorial